mtotbagi/fhe_fixed_bounty/README.md

 All our benchmarks were tested with smart operations, with the inputs dirty.
 Most of our operations have the same runtime as their corresponding integer operation on an integer with the same amount of bits.
 Below are the timings of those that are different, or have no corresponding integer operation.

+Note that both division and multiplication appear significantly slower than their integer counterparts.
+This is due to the fact that in order to retain precision we must operate on numbers that have an extra `Frac` bits.
+This means that benchmarks conducted with 0 fractional bits should yield a performance comparable to the integer implementation of these operation.

 The benchmarks can be run with:
 ```bash
 make bench_fixed